DoTheEvo/XCPng-basics/README.md

 After reboot, we are shown the basic info menu, similar to esxi but better.
 I really like the look with all the info and all the functionality.
 This menu can be open even when SSH in, with `xsconsole` command.

+Maybe now it's a good time to set **static IP** address for this xcpng host.

 ![xcpng-console-menu](https://i.imgur.com/Iu0bdmh.png)